 - Ctrl + C: Copy the screenshot to the clipboard.

-So you already know how to open Snipping Tool Windows 10 as above, right?
+So you already know the open Snipping Tool in Windows 10 as above, right?
 Do you have success with the above tips or if you still have any other problems while doing so, don’t forget to share with us in the comments below!